 Amazing Stops Nearby Bryce Canyon National Park

 Another detour between Zion and Bryce Canyon is Coral Pink Sand Dunes State Park.
 At the Mount Carmel Junction you can choose to drive 20 minutes south to access the park.
-Get directions to Coral Pink Sand Dunes State Park.

 There are also a few great activities you can book to enjoy more of the areas near the park.
 You can go horseback riding in Dixie National Forest or in Red Canyon, or if machines are more your style go on an ATV adventure within Bryce National Park.